phpList/base-distribution/README.md

 ## Configuring and running phpList on a web server

-The phpList application is configured that the built-in PHP web server can run in development and testing mode, while Apache can run in production mode.
+The phpList application is configured so that the built-in PHP web server can run in development and testing mode, while Apache can run in production mode.

 ### Production on Apache